turps-pc90/pands-project/README.md

 2: 'Save Histogram Of Each Variable'

-The histogram.py is imported and contains three functions.
+Option 2: The histogram.py script is imported and contains three functions.
 Any of these functions can be run when the user selects option 2 from the menu.
 The functions are based on the plottask.py task from a few weeks ago.
 Copied functions from summary.py to calculate averages of petal and sepal measurements for each of three iris species.

-The sub menu initially caused difficulties when trying to import it as it's own function from histogram.py so I moved the function to the analysis.py file and works after testing.
+The sub menu initially caused difficulties when trying to import it as it's own function from histogram.py so I moved the menu itself to the analysis.py file (as sub_menu2) and works as intended after testing.

 3: 'Output Scatter Plot Of Each Pair Of Variables'

-The scatterplot.py script is imported for this and contains two functions - scatterplot_petals and scatterplot_sepals.
+Option 3: The scatterplot.py script is imported for this and contains two functions - scatterplot_petals and scatterplot_sepals.
 These functions compare petal sizes across the three species or sepal sizes across the three species.
+The code was based on the Matplotlib guide accesible on this URL - https://matplotlib.org/stable/gallery/shapes_and_collections/scatter.html#sphx-glr-gallery-shapes-and-collections-scatter-py

 4: 'Seaborn Data Visualisation'

 The user will be able to select from a list of Seaborn data visualisation options.
 The idea is to present to the user how Seaborn looks in comparison to Matplotlib as it is a visualisation "library built on top of Matplotlib" (Pierre, 2021).
 The options provided are a facet grid, a violin grid and a pair plot.
 User input facilitates choice through arguments.
+Based on the Kaggle guide here - https://www.kaggle.com/code/rakesh6184/seaborn-plot-to-visualize-iris-data/notebook

 5: 'Exit'